VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: DINO-HEAL

 \section{DINO-HEAL}

-We introduce DINO-HEAL, a training-free method that mitigates hallucinations by using saliency maps from DINOv2 to reweight features from the frozen visual encoder, focusing on key spatial regions.
+We introduce DINO-HEAL, a training-free method that mitigates hallucinations by using saliency maps from DINOv2 to reweight features from the frozen visual encoder, emphasizing key spatial regions.
 DINO-HEAL requires no architectural modifications or additional training.